Research Associate

 search-icon

-Q1.
-Tell any name reactions to form new c-c bond without metal catalyst?
+Q. What are some name reactions that form new carbon-carbon bonds without a metal catalyst?

 Ans.